-Dealing with the aftermath of a disaster that has directly affected your home can be a traumatic situation filled with uncertainty and stress.
+The aftermath of a disaster that has affected your residence can often be a traumatic situation filled with stress and uncertainty.
 Paul Davis offers the following information and tips that will help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (800) 951-9283

-- Obviously, it’s extremely important to make sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to assure them that you are safe.
+- Of course, it’s always important to be sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to inform them that you are all safe.

 - Report the damage to your insurance company as soon as it is possible.

-- Keep a listing of all household personal belongings or goods you have discarded and receipts for any expenses you incur in protecting your home.
+- Keep a listing of all household personal belongings or goods that you have thrown out and receipts for any expenses you incur in protecting your property.

 Water Damage Tips

-- Be Safe: Water events can present several possible safety hazards to residents.
+- Be Safe: A water event can present several possible safety hazards to residents.
 The potential for slips and falls and electric shock are real.
 Keep in mind, items soaked with water can be very heavy.
-Only handle tasks that can be done so safely.
+Only complete tasks that can be done safely.

-- Electrical: Be sure to turn off the power to affected areas of the property.
-Don’t operate the television or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Turn off the power to affected rooms of the property.
+Do not operate your television or other electrical appliances while standing on wet floors or carpets.

-- Air Conditioning: Turn the air conditioner on to assist drying during the summer or in regions with more humidity.
+- Air Conditioning: Turn on your air conditioner to aid indrying in the summer or in more humid regions.

-- Furniture: Move lighter pieces off of the carpeting.
-Place plastic bags or plastic wrap under the legs of bigger furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic bags or plastic wrap under the legs of large furniture.
 Wipe any residual water off of the furniture.

 Fire Damage Tips

-- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the scene completely safe.
+- Be Safe: Never reenter affected areas of the house until fire officials have deemed the home safe.
 Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to diffuse the fire, as well as scrapes and cuts from exposed, sharp edges are real.
-Only perform tasks that can be done completely safely.
+The potential for slips and falls from the water used to extinguish the fire, and scrapes and cuts from exposed, sharp edges are real.
+Only perform tasks that can be completely safely.

 - Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a small amount of time, entry by a person can lead to extra damage.
+Even for a short time, entry by a person can create extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Don’t any TV, stereo or electronic appliances until they have been inspected by a professional.
-If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Don’t use any TV, stereo or electronic appliances until they have been checked by a technician.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Never consume any food exposed to smoke or any canned items that have been subjected to excessive heat.
+- Food Items: Do not consume food items exposed to smoke or any canned goods that have been subjected to excessive heat.

-- Pets: Move any and all pets to a safe environment until your property has been fully cleaned and restored.
+- Pets: Transfer all pets to a clean environment until your property has been cleaned and restored.

 - Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.